krzysztofdudek/ai-minion/prompt.md

 4.5.3.
 Verify that all prerequisite tasks (dependencies listed for the current task in the action plan) are marked as "DONE" in `{plan_title}.tasks.md`.
     *   **IF** dependencies are not met, **THEN** stop and re-evaluate.
 Either a previous task was incorrectly marked DONE, or there's an issue in plan logic.
 If necessary, return to Step 4.3 to clarify with the stakeholder or Step 4.4 to correct the plan.
 Do not proceed with the current task.

 4.5.4.
 For the current task, review the specific files to be modified/created.
-Open relevant existing code, interfaces, design documents, and tests in your environment for full context. **Access structured project knowledge (codebase index, `.cursorrules`, `@docs`) as needed to ensure complete understanding and adherence to established patterns.**
+Open relevant existing code, interfaces, design documents, and tests in your environment for full context. **Access structured project knowledge (codebase index, project-specific rule files, `@docs`) as needed to ensure complete understanding and adherence to established patterns.**

 4.5.5.
 Re-confirm your understanding of the precise changes needed for the current task, based on its description, justification, and associated requirements/design decisions/security measures.